 When diving into an unfamiliar subject, learners benefit from having examples they can relate to and draw conclusions from.
 To ensure the examples you include are relatable, consider real-world scenarios that learners are likely to encounter on the job.
 This not only helps them apply their learnings to their own experiences but can also strengthen their knowledge retention.

 Apply an active and relatable tone

-Employing a conversational tone that communicates in a way learners do in their everyday lives can also improve relatability.
-Using an active voice ensures your content gets the point across quickly, allowing your learners to form conclusions and close their knowledge gaps faster.
+Employing a conversational tone that communicates in the same way learners do in their everyday lives can also improve relatability.
+When developing microlearning content, use an active voice ensures your content gets the point across quickly, allowing your learners to form conclusions and close their knowledge gaps faster.

 Keep it engaging

 Keeping content short and specific isn’t enough to make sure learners stay focused.
 Consider balancing text out with engaging visuals or interactive elements.
 You could also deliver your content in an engaging format altogether.
 For example, videos create a multisensory learning experience (visually and audibly), which can also improve learner retention rates.